osmfoundation/lcwg/README.md

-# lcwg
-The Local Chapters Working Group Issue Tracker
+# The Local Chapters Working Group Issue Tracker

 One of the foundation Working Groups, the Local Chapters Working Group was responsible for running the process of setting up federated OSM-Foundation Local Chapters, but is now rebooted as communication channel for existing and future Local Chapters.